SasView/sasview/src/sas/qtgui/Perspectives/Corfunc/media/corfunc-how-to.rst

 The extra options are as follows:

-1) There is an option to choose how the tangent slope used for calculating lamellar parameters such as `hard block` is calculated.
+1) There is an option to choose how the tangent slope used for calculating lamellar parameters such as `hard block` are calculated.
 Usually this is done by finding the inflection point of the curve.
 However, in some datasets it is more appropriate to use the point half way between the minimum and maximum values of :math:`\Gamma_1`;